PoliticalGraveyard.com

 Penelas, Alex See Alexander Penelas

-Penelas, Alexander — also known as Alex Penelas — of Miami Lakes, Miami-Dade County, Fla.
+Penelas, Alexander (b.
+1961) — also known as Alex Penelas — of Hialeah, Dade County (now Miami-Dade County), Fla.; Miami Lakes, Miami-Dade County, Fla.
+Born in Miami, Dade County (now Miami-Dade County), Fla., December 18, 1961.
 Democrat.
-Delegate to Democratic National Convention from Florida, 2000, 2004 (alternate).
-Still living as of 2004.
+Lawyer; mayor of Miami-Dade County, Fla., 1996-2004; delegate to Democratic National Convention from Florida, 2000, 2004 (alternate); candidate for U.S. Senator from Florida, 2004.
+Catholic.
+Cuban ancestry.
+Still living as of 2014.

 Penello, John A. — Democrat.
 Member, National Labor Relations Board, 1972-81.
 Still living as of 1981.

-PENFIELD (Soundex P514) — See also BENFIELD, EDENFIELD, ENFIELD, FIELD, FRANKENFIELD, GREENFIELD, PAPENFUSS, PAPPENFUS, ROSENFIELD, SCHOENFIELD, SUTTENFIELD.
+PENFIELD (Soundex P514) — See also BENFIELD, EDENFIELD, ENFIELD, FIELD, FRANKENFIELD, GREENFIELD, KENFIELD, PAPENFUSS, PAPPENFUS, ROSENFIELD, SCHOENFIELD, SUTTENFIELD.

-PENFIELD: See also Penfield Tate
+PENFIELD: See also Eli Thacher Hoyt — Thomas Penfield Jackson — Penfield Tate

-Penfield, Frederic Courtland (1855-1922) — of Germantown, Philadelphia, Philadelphia County, Pa.; Manhattan, New York County, N.Y.
+Penfield, Frederic Courtland (1855-1922) — also known as Frederic C. Penfield — of Connecticut; Germantown, Philadelphia, Philadelphia County, Pa.; Manhattan, New York County, N.Y.
 Born in Connecticut, April 23, 1855.
-Son of Daniel Penfield and Sophia (Young) Penfield.
-Author; U.S. Vice Consul in London, 1885; U.S. Diplomatic Agent to Egypt, 1893-97; U.S. Consul General in Cairo, 1893-97; U.S. Ambassador to Austria-Hungary, 1913-17.
+Author; U.S. Vice & Deputy Consul in London, 1885-87; U.S. Diplomatic Agent to Egypt, 1893-97; U.S. Consul General in Cairo, 1893-97; U.S. Ambassador to Austria-Hungary, 1913-17.
 Died June 19, 1922 (age 67 years, 57 days).
 Interment at Kensico Cemetery, Valhalla, N.Y.

 Penfield, Henry D. — of Evanston, Cook County, Ill.
-Mayor of Evanston, Ill., 1937-40.
+Mayor of Evanston, Ill., 1937-41; defeated, 1941.
 Presumed deceased.
 Burial location unknown.

 Penfield, James Kedzie (1908-2004) — also known as James K. Penfield — of San Francisco, Calif.
 Born in New York, New York County, N.Y., April 9, 1908.
-Foreign Service officer; U.S. Vice Consul in Canton, 1932; U.S. Ambassador to Iceland, 1961.
+Foreign Service officer; U.S. Vice Consul in Canton, as of 1932; U.S. Ambassador to Iceland, 1961.
 Died in Seattle, King County, Wash., September 11, 2004 (age 96 years, 155 days).
 Cremated; ashes interred at Longbranch Cemetery, Longbranch, Wash.

 Penfield, Levi — of New Fairfield, Fairfield County, Conn.
 Member of Connecticut state house of representatives from New Fairfield, 1837-38.
 Burial location unknown.